yitingyao/CSV_Record_Management_Application/README.md

 Navigate through the application's functionalities with ease using the interactive command-line interface.

 ### Persistent Storage Operations
-Create, Read, Update, and Delete capabilities for managing Yellowtail fish record entries.
+Provides Create, Read, Update, and Delete (CRUD) capabilities for managing Yellowtail fish record entries efficiently.

 ### CSV File Integration
-Loading and saving of records from and to CSV files for persistent data management.
+Loading and saving of csv records for persistent data management, ensuring data integrity and ease of access.

 ### Record Viewing Options
 Can choose between a simplified view or a detailed view of records.